 One can solve the equilibrium equations to deduce: the equilibrium distribution of X exists and is Geometric if and only if $\lambda < \mu$.

-Ecomplet the M/M/1 gueue
+Example: the M/M/1 queu

-Consider a que us in which propie andward are necessary (in order) at compact rates by a single nerver.
+Consider a queue in which people arrive and are served (in order) at constant rates by a single server.

-1. Stindate that the number X of avoids in system at time t
+1. Stioulate that the number X- of people in system at time t